SidonTheTroll/cave-of-ordeals/Practical/Chemistry/14-redox-titration-oxalic-a-M20.md

 4. Oxalic acid

 ## Theory
-Oxalic acid acts as a reducing agent against $KMnO_4$ whereas potassium permanganate acts as an oxidizing agent and it oxidizes oxalic acid into carbon dioxide and water.
-Hence the reaction between the two is a redox reaction therefore the titration is called Redox Titration.
-The reaction between potassium permanganate and oxalic acid at room temperature is slow due to which oxalic acid after acidification in the conical flask is heated to about $(50-60)\degree C$.
-Potassium permanganate acts as a self indicator and the color at the end point changes from colorless to pink.
+Oxalic acid reduces potassium permanganate, while potassium permanganate oxidizes oxalic acid to carbon dioxide and water, making their reaction a redox titration.
+The reaction is slow at room temperature, so the oxalic acid is heated to 50–60°C after acidification.
+Potassium permanganate serves as a self-indicator, changing the solution from colorless to pink at the endpoint.

 To prepare M/20 solution of oxalic acid, the weight of oxalic acid required can be calculated by using the formula: